J1nchur1k129/Game-2338/webtestingtools/webtestone.md

 ## What company developed this test tool?
 ### SmartBear Software.
 ## Give at least 3 features of this test tool.
+*Keyword Testing
+*Scripted Testing
+*Test Record and Playback:
+*Distributed Testing:
+*Access to Methods and Properties of Internal Objects:
+*Bug Tracking Integration
+*Data-driven testing:
+*COM-based, Open Architecture:
+*Test Visualizer
+*Extensions and SDK
+*Support for custom controls
+*Custom keyword test operations
+*New scripting objects
+*Custom checkpoints
+*Commands for test result processing
+*Panels
+*Project items
+*Menu and toolbar items

-Does this tool do any test case storage?
+*Does this tool do any test case storage?
-Does this tool allow tester to link requirements or defects to test cases?
+*Does this tool allow tester to link requirements or defects to test cases?
-If it is an automated tool, does it work with web-based tools?
+*If it is an automated tool, does it work with web-based tools?
 What languages (Java, .NET)?

 # 3